dotnet/docs/docs/core/docker/container-images.md

 Alpine and Mariner images use the same scheme.

 > [!NOTE]
-> Debian and Ubuntu (non-chiseled) `runtime-deps` images will not have multiple variants.
+> Debian and Ubuntu (non-chiseled) `runtime-deps` images don't have multiple variants.

 ## Native AOT container images